immavalls/eck-on-gke/monitoring/README.md

     ![Empty monitoring](./img/empty-monitoring.png)

-## Deploy Monitoring Beats
+## Deploy the Monitoring Beats

 - We'll now create the Metricbeat and Filebeat collectors defined in [04-monitoring-beats.yaml](./04-monitoring-beats.yaml).
 - Metricbeat will be a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) with a single Pod, deployed on the same `default` namespace as the rest of the clusters, collecting data from Elasticsearch, Logstash and Kibana.
 - We configure 3 modules `module: elasticsearch`, `module: kibana` and `module: logstash`, and apply the right conditions to each.
 For example, for `elasticsearch` we'll use the label condition `equals.kubernetes.labels.stack-monitoring_elastic_co/type: es`: